Are you having trouble with a Facebook share with no image?

-If all goes well when you share a page link, it will appear on other user’s news feeds with the correct text and an image.
+When you share a page link, it will appear on other Facebook users’ news feeds with the correct text and an image.

 It will look something like the image below.

 Lastly, there could be a box for SEO meta content.
-It will only show if the external page has these meta tags included in the original post.
+It will only show if the external page includes these meta-description tags in the original post.

-But occasionally there are Facebook gremlins at work, which are the result of background code tags.
+But occasionally, there are Facebook gremlins at work.
+These are the result of some background code tags going wrong.

-When the tag for the image upload display sizes goes wrong, Facebook loads nothing or a grey box in place of the image.
+When the OG image tag for the image upload display sizes goes wrong, Facebook loads nothing or a grey box in place of the image.

 Fix 1.
 How to repair a Facebook post with a missing image

 The easiest fix for a Facebook post image not showing is to add a new post by using the URL of the page you want to share.

-If you are not sure how to copy the URL link from your blog post, read our article on how to copy and paste a URL link.
+Not sure how to copy the URL link from your blog post?
+You can read our article on how to copy and paste a URL link.

-Go to your Facebook post editor on mobile and desktop.
+Go to your Facebook post editor on mobile or desktop.

 Where it says What’s on your mind, or Write a post, paste your page link to your blog post.

 You can see my pasted URL link at the top.
-It might take a few seconds, but if your image renders, then all is okay with your image and link previews.
+It might take a few seconds, but if your image renders, all is okay with your image and link previews.

 The next step is to add your text.
-You can overwrite the URL link if you like because your image will be the link.
+You can overwrite the URL link if you wish because your image will be the link.

-Now you can post your shared link, and everything will work perfectly.
-You might also want to delete your earlier post that had no image.
+Now you can post your shared link, and everything will work correctly.
+You might also want to delete your earlier post with no image or a greyed-out box.

-If step one is not successful, there is another way to get Facebook to recognise your image.
+If step one fails, there is another way to get Facebook to recognize your image.

-You need to go to a Facebook developers page called the Sharing Debugger.
+You need to go to a Facebook developers page called the Facebook Debugger.

-When you see your image appear, you will know that Facebook can now see your image tag and image dimensions correctly.
+When your image appears, you will know that Facebook can now correctly see your image tag and dimensions.

-Go back to step one, and share your blog page again and your post will work perfectly.
+Now go back to step one, share your blog page again, and your post will work perfectly.

 Fix 3.
 When all else fails